DimaEnotoff/FriendlyCLP/Readme.md

 ### 2. Creating a command

-**Friendly CLP** command is a class that implements `ICommand` interface and has `Command` annotation.
+**Friendly CLP** command is a class that implements the `ICommand` interface and has the `Command` annotation.

-`ICommand` interface has an `Execute` method that must contain a command payload and must return a result as a string.
+The `ICommand` interface has the `Execute` method that must contain a command payload and return a result as a string.

-`Command` annotation has following arguments:
+The `Command` annotation has the following arguments:
 - `names` is a group of names (aliases) of a command that will be used to call it from a command line.
 Each name should be concise and contain no spaces.
-Number of names is not limited, but it is reasonable to have a full name and short abbreviation.
-Vertical bar sign `|` is used to separate one name from another.
+The number of names is not limited, but having a full name and short abbreviation is reasonable.
+Names must be separated by the vertical bar sign `|`.
 - `description` is a brief command description that will be shown in a help article.

 ```C#